 Protect valuable items from water damage by moving them to a dry, secure location.
 This will safeguard your possessions against immediate risks.

 Lift furniture off wet surfaces using blocks or other supports.
 This action prevents further water absorption, reducing the chance of permanent damage.
-Aluminum foil or plastic bags can be placed under furniture legs to stop staining.

 Items prone to water damage, such as electronics, should be unplugged and elevated.
 For added protection, consider covering them with plastic sheeting.
 These efforts can salvage valued possessions and lower potential repair costs.